ucsb-dreamlab/r-raster-vector-geospatial/README.md

     - 60' Small groups
     - 20' Report back discussion of issues
 - 90 minutes open discussion on the learning goals for this workshop
+- 90 minutes on using the WorkBench and the Carpentries teaching method

 ## Contributing to lesson development